alastria/test-environment/README.md

   - Clone the project
   - Execute `vagrant up`
-  - Once it finishes building you have to perform a `vagrant reload`
+  - Once it finishes building, you have to perform a `vagrant reload`
   - Then, you can communicate with the Virtual Machine through `vagrant ssh` command
   - Notes: